neondatabase/website/content/docs/workflows/primer.md

 </aside>

 You can create test branches from the same date and time or Log Sequence Number (LSN) for tests requiring static or deterministic data.

-— — —
+### Production

+[leave providers out of it, keep generic with dedicated guides later]